Left To The Imagination

 But there’s a contemporary hole in this rule about the conservative nature of parties, or so it would seem.
 Donald Trump showed you could come out of nowhere, go full retard and win.
 Now of course, the same forces that caused Hillary’s defeat that I outlined above were in play for his victory.
 Yet, perhaps in his unorthodox win there’s a message to us on the left-that there’s room to move, that people are hungry for rarer species (or, this could simply mean that Republican voters are stone cold stupid-maybe both things are true).
 There’s certainly no better time than now, when people are having more trouble than ever making ends meet, to tell them that the government is coming to the damn rescue using all available trucks to meet the emergency.
 That dynamic may be a major factor in Trump’s win-the straightwhitechristianmale supremacist axis is getting out-birthed and out-educated and the people who support that system were looking for a savior, not a politician-and Donald…and it makes me grit my teeth to say this…played the part with aplomb and people bought it.

 People are generally panicky in America right now, no matter who they are.
 A level of responsiveness, immediacy and throwing off of caution could benefit anyone willing to say the right things-and with any luck, carry enough people with them to do the right things.
 I’m willing to stop the fretting that I have been doing to see if the idealists are actually onto something, and should that gambit fail, I’m gonna riot.

-Posted on June 27, 2017, in Elections, Elizabeth Warren, Fucking Politics, Party Politics, Special Elections, Trump, Uncategorized and tagged Blogging, Hillary Clinton, Jon Ossoff.
+Posted on June 27, 2017, in Fucking Politics, Trump, Uncategorized and tagged Blogging, Elections, Elizabeth Warren, Fucking Politics, Hillary Clinton, Jon Ossoff, Party Politics, Special Elections, Trump, Uncategorized.
 Bookmark the permalink.
 Leave a comment.